 Immigration friendly countries are the most sought after among Indian students wishing to study abroad.
 Factors like a strong economy, easy immigration visa policies & work permit, quality education and post-study work opportunities make a country immigration friendly.
 Countries like Canada, USA, Australia, New Zealand, Singapore and Germany are considered the most immigration friendly countries in the world because of their booming jobs market and diverse cultural amalgamation.

 In this article, we have listed the most immigration friendly countries for Indian students.
-You will also find details of the factors that make a country immigration friendly and suitable for an international student to pursue their education.
+Also, there are details of the factors that make a country immigration friendly and suitable for an international student to pursue their education.

 List of Immigration Friendly Countries